-DNA is your body’s textbook, and the carrier of all your genetic information.
+DNA is your body’s textbook with all your genetic information.

 DNA is unique to every individual.

-*Fun Fact: as is widely known, identical twins come from the same fertilized egg, which causes them to carry the same DNA.
-Any differences between identical twins can thus be attributed to environmental factors, often those that lead to chemical modifications in the DNA (epigenetic changes).
+*Fun Fact: as is widely known, identical twins, come from the same fertilized egg, which causes them to carry the same DNA.
+Differences between identical twins are attributed to environmental factors.

 DNA is inherited, or passed from parent to offspring.

-You receive one copy of DNA from your mother, and one copy from your father…in the form of chromosomes.
+You receive one copy of DNA from your biological mother and one copy from your biological father.